Updated: Apr 24

-This refers to how they make the body feel, not the temperature of the food.
+The food energy refers to how the food makes the body feel, not the temperature of the food.
 For example, lettuce is considered cold, so even if you eat hot, cooked lettuce, the energy is still cold.
 Another example: Chinese tea is considered cool even though we drink it hot.
 After drinking the tea, the heat fades quickly and generates cool energy in the body.
-Here is a table to summarize the energy of foods.

 Recall from the previous lesson that TCM associates each of the five elements to a taste and organ.
 That means foods of a particular taste will be good for the organ of that element.
 For example, the metal element is associated with the pungent and spicy flavors and the lungs and large intestines.
 That means eating pungent or spicy foods like ginger, garlic, and chili peppers will help those two organs.

 Note that different foods in the same category have different levels of strength in effect.
 For example, both ginger and chili peppers are spicy, but chili peppers are much stronger than ginger.
 Hence it is much easier for people to get excess heat symptoms such as canker sores and constipation from eating chili peppers compared to ginger.